Advances in Artificial Intelligence: A Review for the Creative Industries: Closing Thoughts: The Future of AI in Creative Applications

 Speaking at the World Government Summit in Dubai in 2024,\footnote{\url{https://blogs.nvidia.com/blog/world-governments-summit/}} NVIDIA CEO Jensen Huang argued that, with rapid advancements in AI, learning to code may become less essential for newcomers to the tech sector.
 He envisioned a future where traditional programming could be replaced by more intuitive AI-driven tools, thereby automating complex tasks and enhancing productivity—particularly for artists without coding expertise.
 While this perspective remains debated, it highlights the potential for AI to become more accessible within creative fields, not just in coding but across areas such as VFX and virtual production.
 But to achieve this, AI-assisted coding tools must be better integrated into creative workflows.
 Creators must exploit techniques such as fine-tuning pre-trained models, few-shot learning, or domain adaptation—methods that are powerful yet typically inaccessible without machine learning expertise.

-There are also broader concerns that persist regarding the long-term impact of AI on the creative industries, particularly with the potential emergence of artificial general intelligence (AGI).
-Envisioned by organizations like OpenAI, DeepMind, and Anthropic, AGI could surpass human cognitive abilities, raising ethical and existential questions about the role of human agency in artistic expression.
+There are also broader concerns that persist regarding the long-term impact of AI on the creative industries, { economies, and labor markets.
+As automation accelerates, socioeconomic disparities may widen between those who can afford access to powerful generative systems and those who cannot.
+Freelancers and smaller studios risk being marginalized by large organizations with access to proprietary datasets and substantial compute resources.} The potential emergence of artificial general intelligence (AGI).
+Envisioned by organizations like OpenAI, DeepMind, and Anthropic, AGI could surpass human cognitive abilities, raising ethical and existential questions about the role of human agency in artistic expression. { Ensuring equitable access to AI tools and fair distribution of creative value will therefore be crucial to sustaining diversity, inclusion, and innovation within the sector.}